ansible-community/molecule-podman/README.rst

    :target: LICENSE
    :alt: Repository License

-Molecule podman Plugin is designed to allow use Podman containers for provisioning test resources.
+Molecule Podman Plugin is designed to allow use Podman containers for provisioning test resources.

+This plugin requires `containers.podman` collection to be present:

+    ansible-galaxy collection install containers.podman

 Please note that this driver is currently in its early stage of development.